amcchord/BackgroundChanger/README.md

 ### Features

-- **Runs at boot** — Updates the login screen before any user logs in
+- **Runs at boot** — Updates the login screen with fresh system info before first login
+- **LogonUI refresh** — On boot, gracefully restarts the login screen to ensure updates are visible immediately
+- **Lock screen updates** — Also updates when you lock your screen or log off (without forcing a restart)
 - **Smart text color** — Automatically chooses white or black text based on background brightness
 - **Resolution-aware scaling** — Detects your display resolution and scales text appropriately (readable from 1024x768, compact on 4K+)
 - **Dual panel layout** — Services status on the left, system info on the right
 - **Windows Server support** — Automatically detects Server editions and monitors server-specific services
 - **Preserves your wallpaper** — Backs up the original image and applies overlay on top
-- **Integrates with bgchanger** — When you change wallpaper with bgchanger, the service uses the new image
+- **Integrates with bgchanger** — When you change wallpaper with bgchanger, the task uses the new image
+- **VM-ready** — Designed for scenarios where a machine is cloned or virtualized and needs to display its new identity

+### How It Works

+The service installs two scheduled tasks:
+1. **BgStatusServiceBoot** — Runs at system startup with high priority.
+Generates fresh system info overlay and restarts LogonUI to ensure the login screen shows current information.
+2. **BgStatusServiceLock** — Runs when you lock your screen or log off.
+Updates the image for the next time the login screen is shown (no LogonUI restart needed).

 ### Installation (Recommended: GUI Installer)